tungerer/tungerer.github.io/_pages/cv.md

 * Research Support Grants (multiple), University of Edinburgh (2019-2021)
 * Go Abroad Fund, University of Edinburgh (2019)
 * PPLS Highly Commended Dissertation Award for MSc dissertation, University of Edinburgh (2018)
-* Scholarship from the German Academic Exchange Service (DAAD) for a three-month internship in Tokyo, Japan (2017)
+* Short-term scholarship from the German Academic Exchange Service (DAAD) for a three-month internship in Tokyo, Japan (2017)
 * Erasmus+ scholarship for a study year at the University of Cambridge (2014-2015)
 * Member of the German Academic Scholarship Foundation (<i>Studienstiftung des deutschen Volkes</i>) (2012-2019)